collabo-community/issue-tickets-ready-for-fixing/README.md

 #

+> [!IMPORTANT]
-If you notice any issues with any of our projects/products, do not submit issues to this repository.
+> If you notice any issues with any of our projects/products, do not submit issues to this repository.
 Instead, you should submit issues you find to the [product-issues-report](https://github.com/collabo-community/product-issue-reports) repository.